 Mutawindji is an oasis in the centre of a sand plain which means animals flock there for water.
 Over 150 species of birds, 49 different reptiles and many frog and reptile species have been spotted, providing significant biodiversity.
 We saw a shingleback on our drive in and a Major Mitchell Cockatoo on our drive out which was quite special.

-Dinner tonight was delicious.
-I whipped up some salmon pasta with veggies –a humble meal tastes so much when it’s cooked from the camp kitchen.
-After dinner we went spotlighting in search of wildlife.
-We didn’t see any but we illuminated some feathertops with the torch, their fairy floss structure emiting a bright white light.
 The wind came howling tonight, keeping me super alert in our tent.
 The sound was eerie, like all the ghosts of Mutawindji were wanting to be heard.
-I struggled to get to sleep while my partner was out like a light, snoring in no time.
+I struggled to get to sleep while he was out like a light, snoring his head off.
 I do normally love the sounds that I’m exposed to when sleeping in a thin layer of canvas in the middle of the bush.
 I also love the feel of the night – that crisp clean air that filters through the tent.
 It’s like an air of excitement, an exhilaration of being alive and at one with the living system around us.
 But as our tent rattled and rolled to these strong winds, my anxiety really took hold.
-I had to tell myself to let go, acknowledge the presence of this almighty natural power that was engulfing us and trust that I’d be okay.
-Once I’d let go, I eased into the I also slept like a log.
+I had to make peace with this almighty natural power that was engulfing us and trust that I’d be okay.
+I ended up drifting off and slept so well!!